Hi! I'm Dana.

 - 2012: Full time Chinese student, Beijing.
 Got fluent, more than I'd ever need to be (and yes, I still speak Chinese).

 - 2011-12: GM, Revenue Operations, Groupon China, Beijing.
 Made sure the deals made the page and that the vendors got paid.

 - 2008-11: Consultant, Bain & Company (Australia, Singapore, Thailand).
-Stayed up all night making urgent slides for meetings that were postponed.
+Stayed up all night making urgent slides for meetings that were usually postponed.

 - 2007-08: Analyst, Accenture (Australia).
 Learned how to buy a suit.
 Attended many well-catered training sessions.

 - 2000-2006: Bachelor of Laws and Bachelor of Engineering, Monash University (Australia) — Honours, First Class.
 Slept my way through Engineering, but fought tooth and nail to get through Law.

 - Languages spoken (Business fluent): English, Spanish, French, Mandarin Chinese, Persian, Italian.
-I can get by (but not work) in Egyptian Arabic, Hebrew, Korean, and Swahili.
-In progress: German, and Russian.
-In the future: Japanese and Hindi?
+I can get by (colloquially) in Korean, Egyptian Arabic, Hebrew, and Swahili.
+In progress: German, Russian, and Japanese.
+In the future: Hindi?
 When?
 I don't know!

 How is this site built?